JacKeTUs/linux-steering-wheels/README.md

 ### Silver

 Works almost fully.
 Some FFB effects might be missing or some other significant issues which might be important in some cases.
-Workarounds could be available.
+Workarounds might be available.

 ### Bronze